-Cause and Prevalence
+Cause and prevalence

-While the exact cause of ankylosing spondylitis is unknown, there are strong indications that it is at least influenced by heredity.
+While the exact cause of ankylosing spondylitis is unknown, there are strong indications that it is influenced by heredity.
 More than 95 percent of Caucasians with ankylosing spondylitis bear a particular genetic marker, but it is not necessary to carry that marker, and most people who do carry it do not develop ankylosing spondylitis.
 Additionally, the ratio of people with the genetic marker to those who have the disease varies greatly among different ethnicities.
 There is some indication that other factors (such as an infection) may couple with yet another gene to trigger the disease in people who are already susceptible to it.
 One theory holds that bacteria may enter the sacroiliac joint through the bloodstream in the intestines when intestinal defenses are lowered.

-Symptoms and Treatment
+Symptoms and treatment